davidtchiu/davidtchiu.github.io/teaching/cs261/lab5.bigO/index.md

 ##### Linear Search Analysis

 1. Try running testLinearSearch(1000, true).
 This call will generate an unordered list of N = 1000 numbers, and run `linearSearch` on random keys over this list.
-If you implemented everything properly in the previous section, you should get an output similar to the following:
+You should get an output similar to the following:

    ```java
    PerformanceTester.testLinearSearch(1000, true);